lsst-sqre/nublado1/tools/deployment/README.md

 - The domain name is hosted within AWS Route 53.
 - Authentication is done via OAuth against GitHub, and GitHub organization membership is used to determine access control.
-- Authentication via OAuth against NCSA/CILogon is also supported, but these instructions assume the GitHub route.
+- Authentication via OAuth against NCSA/CILogon is also supported.

 Here are the steps you need to perform: